expo/expo/docs/pages/get-started/installation.md

 ## 2. Mobile app: Expo client for iOS and Android

-The fastest way to run your project is with the Expo client app on a real iOS or Android device.
-Develop and test your projects on a physical device with the [Expo client app](https://expo.io/tools).
-When a project is `start`ed with Expo CLI, it can be opened in the Expo client.
+The fastest way to get up and running is to use the Expo client app on your iOS or Android device.
+Expo client allows you to open up apps that are being served through Expo CLI.

 - 🤖 [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) - Android Lollipop (5) and greater.
 - 🍎 [iOS App Store](https://itunes.com/apps/exponent) - iOS 10 and greater.